News & Alerts

 Theoria special issue: The Azainian Philosophical Tradition, 2021.

-The Convenor of the APS, Ndumiso Dlalda, guest edited a special issue of the political science journal, Theoria.
-This special issue gives an overview of the Azanian philosophical tradition from a historical perspective.
-Quoting from Dladla's editorial, he says: "The Azanian Philosophical Tradition is part of the discourses on post-colonial African philosophy.5 This approach to philosophy is one that originates in the experience of the struggle against colonial (and then neo-colonial) domination in Africa.
+The Convenor of the APS, Ndumiso Dladla, put together a special issue on the Azanian philosophical tradition from a historical perspective.
+In his introduction to the issue, he says: "The Azanian Philosophical Tradition is part of the discourses on post-colonial African philosophy.5 This approach to philosophy is one that originates in the experience of the struggle against colonial (and then neo-colonial) domination in Africa.
 Historically, many of its central theoreticians were gifted African intellectuals, educated in various fields, sometimes in Western academic philosophy itself, for example, Kwame Nkrumah and Lembede.
 Few of them were, however, simply academics.
 They were soldiers, activists, organisers, lawyers, and freedom fighters who distilled their thought in the process of the engagement of struggle.
 With a few exceptions, such as Nkrumah, many of their works are not written as extended treatises in the fashion of academic philosophy.
 Instead, they survive as pamphlets, speeches, letters, and notes that are nevertheless rich sources of social, legal, economic, and political philosophies as well as epistemology, metaphysics, and ethics.
 Sobukwe's writing on Africanism, Léopold Senghor's on Negritude, Julius Nyerere's on Ujamaa, Kenneth Kaunda's on African ‘humanism’, and Bantubonke Biko's writings on Black Consciousness philosophy come to mind as examples in this regard, not forgetting the poetry and writings of physician-presidents Agostinho Neto and Félix Houphouët-Boigny. "

 The special issue is open access and available online from the publishers website.
 Click here or click the thumbnail image to access the special issue.